DyPeterson/spark_pipeline/README.md

 	12. Once the project has been extracted, locate the folder in a terminal and open it with `code .` .

+3. Once opened in your IDE of choice, run the jupyter cells in order.

 ###  Useful Links